Regional & Community Planning

 I believe in art as a mode of knowledge for landscape architects.
 This mode combines humanities as a body of knowledge and design as a conceptual art practice.
 Contemporary art contains many parallels to landscape architecture, including themes of haptic experience, resistance to urban decay, and tension between scientific and tacit knowledge.

-I received my MLA from Kansas State University, a BGS with an emphasis in fine arts (sculpture) from Wichita State University, and studied art theory and history at the School of the Art Institute of Chicago.
+I received a Bachelor of General Studies (emphasis in fine arts) from Wichita State University, studied ecology and art theory through Antioch College and the School of the Art Institute of Chicago, and earned a Master of Landscape Architecture degree from Kansas State University.
 I’ve worked for wages in many creative roles including commercial photo printer, landscape laborer, and seamstress.
 Each of these roles taught me craft; the same attention to nuance applies within the profession of landscape architecture.

 I do not imagine projects by genre.
 I look for unexpected moments of grace within a site context and seek to reveal these moments through contrast and minimalist regionalism.
 Before returning to K-State, I worked with an interdisciplinary design firm on streetscapes, large scale parks, and community visioning.
-More recently, I have done planning and design work for schoolyards, stormwater meadows, manufacturing and military landscapes.
+More recently, I have planned and designed manufacturing and military landscapes, schoolyards, and stormwater meadows.

 Landscape and Contemporary Art: Overlap, Relevance, and Disregard